mjcarley/nbi/README.md

 `./configure [OPTIONS]`

-You may need to export certain variables to tell `configure` how to set certain flags, such as the location of libraries and headers.
+You may need to set some variables to tell `configure` how to set certain flags, such as the location of libraries and headers.
 You can set these variables when you call `configure`.
 For example:

 `CPPFLAGS=-I/.../include LDFLAGS=-L/.../lib ./configure`